gauravacad/RISCV-Reference_SOC_TapeOut_Program_IITGN-VSD/Week-0/README.md

 ## What type of machine we need to prepare it for Week - 0 Task ?
 Dear Friend we need a Computer machine either Installed with Windows 10/11 or Linux - Ubuntu / Centos or Mac.
-If we dont have Linus machine then we need a 🎯 Virtual Machine Configuration for which Instruction Pdf is provided.
+If we dont have Linux machine then we need a 🎯 Virtual Machine Configuration for which Instruction Pdf is provided.
 Here Oracle virtual machine link is given (https://www.virtualbox.org/wiki/Downloads) Just download the virtual machine